Resources

 Practice gesture with timed poses to build confidence without overthinking.

-Using Axis Lines in Gesture Drawing
+Shoulder and Hip Axis Lines in Gesture Drawing

 Constructing the Head and Neck in Gesture Drawing